 If the picture size is wrong on more than one channel no matter how the TV is connected, it's probably because a button got pushed on a remote control by mistake.
 To resolve this, first grab the remote control that came with the television.
 Don't use a universal remote because it may not provide the buttons you need.
 Look for a button labelled "WIDE", "ASPECT", "P SIZE", or "ZOOM".
 Push this button one time.
-The TV should display the mode in which the TV is currently set.
+The text on the screen should indicate the mode to which the TV is currently set.
 Remember this setting - you may need to return to it later!
-Next, change the setting by either 1.) making a selection from a menu, or 2.) pushing that same button more than once.
-See if you can find the setting that will cause the picture to fill the screen like it did before the mishap.
+Next, change the setting.
+If a menu is displayed, press the "Direction Down" key to make another selection.
+If you don’t see a menu, that means you need to push the other button again to make another selection.
+By selecting each mode, see if you can find the one that will cause the picture to fill the TV screen like it did before the mishap occurred.

-If none of those procedures resolve the issue, then the problem is in whatever is feeding the TV, such as a cable box, satellite receiver, DVD player or digital media player.
+If none of that resolves the issue, then the problem is coming from whatever is feeding the TV, such as a cable box, satellite receiver, DVD player, digital media player, or even the original source.
 (If you made any changes to the TV settings, be sure to set them back the way they were.)

-Grab the remote for that device and look for a button labeled "WIDE", "ASPECT", or "ZOOM".
+Assuming that it is coming from a device connected to the TV input, grab the remote for that device and look for a button labeled "WIDE", "ASPECT", or "ZOOM".
 Push this button one time.
-The TV should display the mode in which the device is currently set.
+The text on the screen should indicate the mode to which the device is currently set.
 Remember this setting!
 Next, change the setting either by making a menu selection or by pushing that button a few times.
 See if you can find the setting that will cause the picture to fill the screen like it did before.

-If that remote does not have such buttons, go to the menu and select the option with either the word "OPTIONS" or "SET UP".
+If the remote for that device does not have such buttons, go to the menu and select the option with either the word "OPTIONS" or "SET UP".
 Then, look for another option containing the word "ASPECT", "ZOOM" or "SIZE".
-Make note of the current setting, and then change it and see if you can find one that will cause the picture to fill the screen like it did.
+Make note of the current setting, and then change it and see if you can find one that will cause the TV picture to fill the screen like it did.

-If none of these procedures resolve the issue, one more thing you can try is to look for an option containing the word "FORMAT" or "RESOLUTION".
+If none of these procedures resolve the issue, navagate to menu and look for an option containing the word "FORMAT" or "RESOLUTION".
 It should be set to either "720p", "1080i", or "1080p" for a wide-screen display.

 Automatic TV Settings

-If you can get the picture to look right for some programs, channels, or movies, but not for the one you want, it may be because of the way the TV is dealing (or not dealing) with the particular format of that source.
-As a solution, some wide-screen TVs have a switchable feature that can recognize the non-wide-screen format and correct for it by automatically changing the picture size (or zoom).
+If you can get the picture to look right for some programs, channels, or movies, but not for the one you want, it may be because of the way the TV is dealing (or not dealing) with the particular digital format of that source.
+To resolve this, some wide-screen TVs have a switchable feature that can recognize the non-wide-screen format and correct for it by automatically changing the picture size.
 This feature goes by many names depending on the brand.
-To see if your TV does this you will need to explore the options available in your Picture menu, or read the owner's manual.
+Many times the options will include modes such as "STRETCH", "CROP", and "NATIVE".
+To see if your TV has these modes you will need to explore the options available in your Picture menu, or read the owner's manual.
 For more information, read Why does my TV picture not fit the screen?